nwjs/chromium.src/docs/updater/functional_spec.md

   registry at `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run`.
 * Removes the Omaha Core and UA tasks.

+#### Runtime mode (Windows)
+Similar to Omaha, the updater supports command lines of the form:
+`UpdaterSetup.exe /install "runtime=true"`
+`UpdaterSetup.exe /install "runtime=true&needsadmin=false"`
+`UpdaterSetup.exe /install "runtime=true&needsadmin=true"`

+The "runtime" argument in the tag tells the updater to install itself and stay on the system without any associated application.
+The updater will stay on for at least `kMaxServerStartsBeforeFirstReg` wakes.
+This feature is used to expose the COM API to a process that will install applications via that API.

 ### Installer User Interface
 During installation, the user is presented with a UI that displays the progress of the download and installation.
 The user may close the dialog, which cancels